-3 Profile of the Borough
+2 Profile of the Borough

-- 3.1 The Borough of Wandsworth occupies an area of 34 square kilometres (3,426 hectares), stretching from Vauxhall in the east to the edge of Richmond Park in the west.
+- 2.1 The Borough of Wandsworth occupies an area of 34 square kilometres (3,426 hectares), stretching from Vauxhall in the east to the edge of Richmond Park in the west.
 It is bordered by the boroughs of Westminster, Kensington and Chelsea, Lambeth, Merton, Hammersmith and Fulham and Richmond upon Thames.
-The Borough is largely residential with an estimated resident population in 2018 of 324,400lt is the 9th most populated London Borough.
+The Borough is largely residential with a population at the 2011 census of 306,995.
+It had a residential density of 90 persons per hectare in 2011 making it the 10th most densely populated borough in England and Wales and the 10th in London.
 The age structure of residents differs significantly from both the national and Greater London average.
-The 20-44 year old age group represents 42.8% of the population, compared to 32.4in London.
-21.4% are under the age of 19 and 9.5% over the age of 65.
-It is a multi-racial Borough with 48.4% of the population White British and just over one third of the population (35.4%) being born abroad. - 3.2 Because of the density of residential population there are very few areas within Wandsworth that could be described as solely commercial or shopping areas.
+The 20-44 year old age group represents 54% of the population, compared to 34% nationally and 43% in Greater London.
+16% are under the age of 18 and 8% over the age of 65.
+It is a multi racial Borough with 53% of the population White British and just over one third of the population (35.5%) being born abroad. - 2.2 Because of the density of residential population there are very few areas within Wandsworth that could be described as solely commercial or shopping areas.
 There are six town centres (Clapham Junction and Battersea, Putney, Wandsworth Town, Tooting, Balham and Nine Elms-Battersea Power Station) which are, themselves, residential in character.
 Although there are approximately 106,200 people working in the Borough a substantial proportion of the working population travel to jobs outside the Borough (71% of employed residents based on the 2011 census), particularly in Central London.
-This employment pattern results in the essentially residential character of large parts of the borough. - 3.3 A map of the Borough is included in this Statement at Appendix A.
+This employment pattern results in the essentially residential character of large parts of the borough. - 2.3 A map of the Borough is included in this Statement at Appendix A.

-4 Licensing Authority functions
+3 Licensing Authority functions

-- 4.1 This document sets out the policies that this Authority will apply when making decisions upon applications or notifications made for: - Premises licences (in respect of casinos, bingo premises, betting premises, tracks, adult gaming centres, family entertainment centres); - Provisional Statements where premises are intended to provide gambling activities; - Club Gaming permits and/or Club Machine Permits; - Permits for the use of certain lower stake gaming machines at unlicensed Family Entertainment Centres; - Notifications for the use of gaming machines in alcohol licensed premises for the use of two or fewer gaming machines; - Gaming Machine Permits for premises licensed to sell/supply alcohol for consumption on the licensed premises, under the Licensing Act 2003, where there are more than two machines. - Registration of small society lotteries below prescribed thresholds; - Prize Gaming Permits: - Temporary Use Notices; - Occasional Use Notices; - 4.2 Local licensing authorities are not involved in licensing remote gambling (e.g. internet gambling).
+- 3.1 This document sets out the policies that this Authority will apply when making decisions upon applications or notifications made for: - Premises licences (in respect of casinos, bingo premises, betting premises, tracks, adult gaming centres, family entertainment centres); - Provisional Statements where premises are intended to provide gambling activities; - Club Gaming permits and/or Club Machine Permits; - Permits for the use of certain lower stake gaming machines at unlicensed Family Entertainment Centres; - Notifications for the use of gaming machines in alcohol licensed premises for the use of two or fewer gaming machines; - Gaming Machine Permits for premises licensed to sell/supply alcohol for consumption on the licensed premises, under the Licensing Act 2003, where there are more than two machines. - Registration of small society lotteries below prescribed thresholds; - Prize Gaming Permits;

+- Temporary Use Notices;

+- Occasional Use Notices:

+- 3.2 Local licensing authorities are not involved in licensing remote gambling (e.g. internet gambling).
 This will fall to the Gambling Commission.
 Neither are they involved in licensing the National Lottery nor regulating spread betting.